School-of-Code-HQ/importing-and-exporting-modules/README.md

 const jane = bootcamperData[1];
 ```

-Now call the `introduce` function for each bootcamper and log the result to the console.
+Now invoke the `introduce` function for each bootcamper and log the result to the console.
 E.g.

 ```js
 console.log(introduce(john));